boazbk/tcs/lec_00_1_math_background.md

 Mathematical texts tend to "pack a lot of punch" per sentence, and so the key is to read them slowly and carefully, parsing each symbol at a time.

 ::: {.remark title="Don't be scared of Jargon!" #jargon}
 Mathematical Jargon can be kind of scary initially.
-A mathematical statement such as $\forall_{x\in \mathbb{R}, \epsilon>0} \exists_{a,b \in \N} |x - \tfrac{a}{b}| < \epsilon$ can seem like an inscrutable magical incantation.^[This statement formalizes the fact that every real number can be approximated by a rational number within arbitrary good accuracy.]
+A mathematical statement such as $\forall_{x\in \mathbb{R}, \epsilon>0} \exists_{a,b \in \N} |x - \tfrac{a}{b}| < \epsilon$ can seem like an inscrutable magical incantation.^[This is a statement of the fact that every real number can be approximated by a rational number within arbitrarily good accuracy.]
 As you get more experience in reading mathematical texts, you will see that the jargon is no longer an issue and you will spend most of your time grappling with the actual ideas in the text rather than parsing notation.

 This is no different than programming.
-For example, even the code of the simple "Hello World" program in Java can be quite intimidating to newcomers, containing great many terms that look scary and inscrutable, but as you work in Java, you quickly get used to these quirks of jargon.
+For example, even the code of the simple "Hello World" program in Java can be quite intimidating to newcomers, containing several terms that look scary and inscrutable, but as you work in Java, you quickly get used to these quirks of jargon.

 ```java
 public class HelloWorld